-• Appendix T.
+· Appendix T.

-\ &quot;It was a strange fancy to think to gratify the divine bounty with our afflictions, like the Lacedæmonians, who regaled their Diana with the tormenting of young boys, whom they caused to be whipped for her sake, very often to death.
-It was a savage humour to imagine to gratify the architect by the subversion of his building, and to think to take away the punishment due to the guilty, by punishing the innocent.
-And that poor Iphigenia, at the port of Aulis, should by her death and immolation acquit towards God the whole army of the Greeks from all crimes they had committed."-Montaigne.
+&quot;It was a strange fancy to think to gratify the divine bounty with our afflictions, like the Lacedæmonians, who regaled their Diana with the tormenting of young boys, whom they caused to be whipped for her sake, very often to death.
+It was a savage humor to imagine to gratify the architect by the subversion of his building, and to think to take away the punishment due to the guilty, by punishing the innocent; and that poor Iphigenia, at the port of Aulis, should by her death and immolation acquit towards God the whole army of the Greeks from all crimes they had committed." - Montaigns.

-damnation; and this is to be considered a most consoling doctrine.
-And while men may be born to hellfire, they are instructed to love God with all their hearts, and to forgive one another to the seventy Stimulated to selfishness by the idea of times seven. reward and punishment, they are required to be unselfish, and urged to set their hearts on high things.
-They are taught to believe that they could not have existed as a consequence of nature, and as nature; but that they were created by a being resembling themselves, who is at the same time incomprehensible; that all nature is a fabric made out of nothing; but that this wondrous Being-the first cause-is himself without a cause or beginning.
+believing this, men shall be saved, and forgiven the sin which is in their nature, and inherited from another.
+At the same time, man cannot believe unless he be made to believe.
+He is taught to respect the morality of vengeance and of partiality; that man can do no good of himself, and yet has free will; and that the soul or life can be separated as an entity, and be independent of the living thing.
+He is taught that few are chosen to heaven, but the greater number to damnation; and this is to be considered a most consoling doctrine.
+And while men may be born to hell fire, they are instructed to love God with all their hearts, and to forgive one another to the seventy times seven.
+Stimulated to selfishness by the idea of reward and punishment, they are required to be unselfish, and urged to set their hearts on high things.
+They are taught to believe that they could not have existed as a consequence of nature, and as nature; but that they were created by a being resembling themselves, who is at the same time incomprehensible; that all nature is a fabric made out of nothing; but that this wondrous Being - the first cause - is himself without a cause or beginning.
 They are to consider it necessary that man should have a maker, but that the demand of causality is to rest there.
 When each was a child, he was told that he came in the doctor's pocket, and that he must ask no more questions.
 He is now told that he was brought out of nothing by the great physician, and that it is wicked to inquire further.
 A lesser difficulty is thus solved only by a greater difficulty of the same nature; or rather, it is thus that a difficulty which does not exist is invented and solved.